HariSekhon/DevOps-Python-tools/gcp_cloud_function_sql_export/README.md

 ### Serverless Framework

-You can also use the [Serverless](https://www.serverless.com/) framework for which a `serverless.yml` config is provided:
+Instead of `deploy.sh` you can alternatively use the [Serverless](https://www.serverless.com/) framework for which a `serverless.yml` config is provided:

 ```
 serverless deploy